E-Bike Programs

 - April 23 – May 2: WSDOT WE-Bike Instant Rebate Drawings

-If selected in the statewide drawings – you’ll receive an email and have 96 hours to provide residency information and, if applicable, income verification. - May 5 – May 12: City of Tacoma E-Bike Rebate Drawings
+If selected in the statewide drawings – applicants received an email and had 96 hours to provide residency information and, if applicable, income verification. - May 5 – May 12: City of Tacoma E-Bike Rebate Drawings

-If you were not selected in the WSDOT drawing and you are a Tacoma resident living in an overburdened community highly impacted by air quality – you’ll be automatically entered into the City of Tacoma e-bike rebate drawings.
-If selected, you’ll receive an email and have 96 hours to provide residency information and, if applicable, income verification. - Purchase a new e-bike at a partnering bike shop
+If they were not selected in the WSDOT drawing, Tacoma residents living in an overburdened community highly impacted by air quality were automatically entered into the City of Tacoma e-bike rebate drawings.
+If selected, they received an email and had 96 hours to provide residency information and, if applicable, income verification. - Purchase a new e-bike at a partnering bike shop

-Once your documents are approved, you’ll receive your voucher via email.
-You will have 45 days, or until June 30 (whichever comes first), to purchase a qualifying e-bike at a participating bike shop.
+Once documents were approved, e-bike rebate recipients received their voucher via email.
+They had 45 days, or until June 30 (whichever came first), to purchase a qualifying e-bike at a participating bike shop.

 Using the Rebate

-Rebates can only be used at eligible bike shops for approved e-bike models and will be single-use at point-of-sale.
-Here’s a map of local bike shops where the e-bike rebates can be used.
+Rebates could only be used at eligible bike shops for approved e-bike models and will be single-use at point-of-sale.

 Two Programs – One Application